SMLtahir/SimilarityCalculator/README.md

     This is used to indicate the number of CPUs to be used in parallel by the program.
 If not changed by the user, the default is "MAX" which means that maximum available CPUs will be used for computation.
 Use this option for large datasets and when speedy computation is required.
-An example of another value as it would appear in the config file would be,
+Minimum value for this parameter is 1.

 2. **FILE_RELEVANCE_PREDICTIONS**